FutureSearch Logofuturesearch

 Column Required Purpose

-question Yes The binary question to forecast
+question Yes The question to forecast

 resolution_date Optional When the question closes